ophian/serendipity_event_staticpage/README.md

 ### Already done: :arrow_up:

 - [x] Fixed password protected pages not showing up
 - [x] Fix sidebar plugin dependency config value check to append dtree.css into stream.
-Removed wrong used check for sidebar css.
 Updated plugin_staticpage_sidebar.tpl.
+- [x] Removed wrong used smartify sidebar dependency check for a certain CSS case - rule output not by option than by version now
 - [x] Fix showlist db-boolean sets/gets
 - [x] Add db build case 21 for certain silent db error in the past (ALTER permissions).
 Now an error is shown in the backend only without spoiling the serendipity_editor.js
 - [x] Fix two commits for database changes with v.3.98 commit 36fd48b Changed meta fields, no longer custom properties and v.3.97 commit 43e0f86 Breadcrumb navigation as an independent option, which could happen to not apply in every case.